What is Culture Shock? What are the implications of Culture Shock? How can I cope?

 In this first stage, the you may feel exhilarated and pleased by all of the new things encountered.
 The new things you encounter in your host country are new and exciting at first, everything is wonderful.
 Even the most simple things are new and interesting, taking the bus or going to a restaurant.
 This exhilarating feeling will probably at some point change to the next phase.

 Culture shock will happen gradually, and you may encounter some difficulties or simple differences in your daily routine.
 For example, communication problems such as not being understood, unusual foods, differing attitudes and customs; these things may start to irritate you.
 At this this stage you may have feelings of discontent, impatience, anger, sadness, and a feeling of incompetence.

 This happens when you are trying to adapt to a new culture that is very different from your own.
 The change between your old methods and those of your host country/culture is a difficult process and takes time to complete.
 During the transition period, you may have some strong feelings of dissatisfaction and start to compare where you’re living to your home country in an unfavorable way.

 The third stage is characterized by gaining some understanding of Taiwan’s culture, country, and its’ people.
 You will get a new feeling of pleasure and sense of humor may be experienced.
 You should start to feel more of a certain psychological balance.
 During this stage you won’t feel as lost and should begin to have a feeling of direction.
 At this point you are more familiar with the environment and have more of a feeling of wanting to belong.

 Stage 4 (the integration stage)

-The fourth stage of culture shock is the integration stage and is usually experienced if you are staying for a very long period of time in Taiwan.
-You will probably realize that Taiwan has good and bad things to offer you.
+The fourth stage of culture shock is the integration stage and is usually experienced if you are staying for a very long period of time in in your host country.
+You will probably realize that the country has good and bad things to offer you.
 This integration is period is characterized by a strong feeling of belonging.
 You will start to define yourself and begin establishing goals.